Tree642/Tree642/README.md

 - 👋 Hi, I’m @Tree
 - I mainly work in Discord
-- I currently own a server with around 100+ members
+- I currently own a server with around 150+ members
-- As well as developing a bot called Quoted.

 If you want to contact me, do so via Discord: Tree642#9592